msmid/markdown2docbook/README.md

 --------

    * Markdown to Docbook 5 conversion
-   * Markdown to HTML conversion
+   * Markdown implementation in XSLT 2.0
-   * Outputs file or string

 Getting started
 ---------------